Effective Date: April 30, 2021

-Harrison Street Real Estate Capital, LLC, affiliates, including registered investment advisers, and investment vehicles sponsored or managed by Harrison Street Real Estate Capital, LLC or its affiliates (collectively, “Harrison Street“) is committed to protecting your privacy.
-This Policy describes how we collect, use it and protect information which may directly or indirectly identify you (“personal information”, or “personal data”).
-It also describes the rights you have and control you can exercise in relation to it under certain privacy laws including, where applicable, under the General Data Protection Regulation (“GDPR”), and the Data Protection Law, 2017 of the Cayman Islands, (the “DPL”) as amended from time to time and any regulations, codes of practice or orders promulgated pursuant thereto.
+Harrison Street Real Estate Capital, LLC, and its affiliates, including registered investment advisers, and investment vehicles sponsored or managed by Harrison Street Real Estate Capital, LLC (collectively, “Harrison Street“) provides this Policy in order to describe how we collect, use and protect information that relates to any identified or identifiable person (“personal information”, or “personal data”).
+This Policy describes your rights in relation to applicable privacy laws including, United States federal and state laws, the UK and EU General Data Protection Regulation (“GDPR”), and the Data Protection Law, 2017 of the Cayman Islands (the “DPL”) as amended from time to time and any regulations, codes of practice or orders promulgated pursuant thereto.

 If you are a nominee investor or a corporate entity, this notice will be relevant for those individuals connected to you and you should transmit this document to such individuals for their awareness and consideration.